FrannDzs/nVidia-modded-Inf/Readme.md

 All drivers come with an "Installation INF(ormation) file".
 This tells the Windows internal installer how to install the driver.
 The INF has the instructions to what files to copy and where.
 It will also setup settings to install with.
 The INF-file itself contains a list of supported products (hardware/software/OS) that it will check and install for.

 nVidia provides UDA (Unified Driver Architecture) where the driver should work for all their released GPUs.
-So the driver itself will support ALL GPUs, but the INF the driver comes with will only support a selected set of GPU
+So the driver itself will support all GPUs, but the INF the driver comes with will only support a selected set of GPUs.

 nVidia by default don't support laptop GPUs with beta and WHQL driver updates on their server.
 This is left up to the OEM to organize.
 I assume nVidia must charge to have an OEM driver made or be included, as they are very rear for OEM to actually update a video driver.
 So an OEM driver has specific instructions for that laptop (ie model specific) and will only work with a select few laptops.